qkzhu/QKNavigationController/README.md

 For `JTNavigationController`, it swizzing the `UIViewController`, which make me has no option if I don't need extra properties.
 For both libraries, I need use 1 `XXNavigationController` and 2 `XXViewController` to achive it, somehow I feel not convinient.

-`QKNavigationController` is minimize the change to original class and steps to configure, but has the same feature.
+`QKNavigationController` minimizes the change to original class and steps to configure, but has the same feature.

 ## Author